Far Transfer Effects of Trainings on Executive Functions in Neurodevelopmental Disorders: A Systematic Review and Metanalysis

 17

-<div>Excecutive function interventions showed mixed results for children with neurodevelopmental disorders.
-Meta-analysis found the following significant far effects:</div>
+<div>Executive function interventions showed mixed results for far treatment effects (i.e., changes in non-targeted skills/domains) in children with executive functioning deficits secondary to neurodevelopmental disorders.
+Meta-analysis found improvements in the following areas:</div>

 <div>